The Ultimate Guide to Credit Card Protection and How to Use It

 Price Protection

-Have you bought something, only to see the item go on sale a few weeks later?
+Have you ever bought something, only to see the item go on sale a week later?
 That’s where credit card price protection comes in.
-With this perk, you may be able to receive a refund for the difference in price if you purchased something with your card.
+With this perk, you may be able to receive a refund for the difference in price if you purchased the item with your card.

 Generally, it’s your responsibility to track price drops.
 And your issuer may have certain terms, such as limiting the protection to price drops within a set time period.
 Price protection also may exclude certain types of purchases, such as tickets to sporting events or concerts.